 If your kitchen sink is anything like mine, it tends to get a little cluttered.
 There's the dishrag for washing dishes, the sponge for the counter, the special brush for glasses, the stiff brush for your cast iron skillet, the liquid hand soap dispenser, and a bottle of dish soap.
 But is there a real difference in hand soap vs dish soap?

 Is there a kitchen MVP in hand soap vs kitchen soap?
 They're both intended to clean and they're both safe for your skin.
 You might think you can use just one of them.
+However, professionals say it's better to use both of them.
+You can swap out one for the other in a pinch, but there are a few things to consider before forgoing the multiple options altogether and just keeping one of them at your kitchen sink.

 Hand Soap vs Dish Soap